Trikke76/Zabbix-Book/docs/configuration/Dashboard.md

 ???+ Note
     At time of writing there is no Dashboard import/export functionality in zabbix.
-So when upgrading dashboards need to be created for admin by hand.
-This should be fixed in 7 onces it comes out.
-If not feel free to track https://support.zabbix.com/browse/ZBXNEXT-5419
+So when upgrading dashboards it needs to be created by hand.
+It was on the roadmap for 7 but didnt made it so feel free to vote https://support.zabbix.com/browse/ZBXNEXT-5419